aces/Loris/modules/candidate_profile/test/TestPlan.md

 4. Ensure that, when the module which added the extra `CandidateInfo` terms is disabled, the terms from that module no longer show up in the `Candidate Info` card.
-5. Ensure that all the instrument links work without 500 error.
+5. Clicking on a visit should redirect to the instrument_list module for the candidate.

 All other widgets are part of other modules, and should be tested as part of that module's testing.